StanfordPL/x64asm/README.txt

-examples/constants.cc: Shows off the set of built-in assembler constants. examples/context.cc:   How to assemble functions that modify program state. examples/functions.cc: How to assemble functions that call other functions. examples/dataflow.cc:  How to use the dataflow API.
+examples/constants.cc: Shows off the set of built-in assembler constants. examples/context.cc:   How to assemble functions that modify program state. examples/functions.cc: How to assemble functions that call other functions. examples/abi.cc:       How the assembler API interacts with the linux ABI. examples/dataflow.cc:  How to use the dataflow API.

 3b.
 Browse the documentation.